Russell-Waterhouse/blog/content/post/ai_for_non_programming_decision_makers.md

 amount of
 time it takes to actually write it all down.

+If the boosters had said "For programming the technology will make small trivial things instant and big expensive things 5-25% faster," and everyone had invested into the technology with this in mind, there would be no bubble.
+The fundamentals would match the investment, and I wouldn't be writing this post while on vacation.

+This is not what has happened.

 ## The Metaverse, Crypto, Growth, and Tech Thought Leaders

 So naturally, you might be wondering, "why does this random developer on